-I couldn’t decide whether to call these “quick” or “easy” but settled on “easy” because even though you can throw these together in a matter of minutes (no mixer required!), they take a while to cool.
+I couldn't decide whether to call these "quick" or "easy" but settled on Easy Chocolate Caramel Oat Bars because even though you can throw these together in a matter of minutes (no mixer required!), they take a while to cool.

 - 2 tablespoons approximately miniature chocolate chips

 - Preheat oven to 350 degrees F. Line an 8 inch square metal pan with foil and spray foil with cooking spray or just line it with nonstick foil.

 - Melt the butter in a saucepan or microwave-safe dish, then remove from heat and let cool.